Oh no! The city is in danger! This looks like a job... For Science!

 - Sanctuary: Dr. Helen Magnus, with a vengeance.
 She's also a VERY capable fighter who definitely Minored in Ass-Kicking.

 - The title character of Sister Boniface Mysteries is a nun who also happens to be a pioneering forensic scientist and has her own lab in the convent.

 - On Stargate SG-1, Samantha Carter's physics/technological knowledge and Daniel Jackson's linguistic/archaeological/anthropological knowledge end up saving the day numerous times, justifying their inclusion on a front-line team.
 They can kick ass when necessary too, though.

 - While Sam does wield the science like nobody's business, she's also a highly skilled soldier, which justifies her inclusion on the team, brilliance aside.

-- The importance of science in saving the city is Lampshaded by McKay and Zelenka when the military bursts in at the end of season 1 and takes over.
+- Science is also Rodney McKay's preferred weapon on Stargate Atlantis.
+The importance of science in saving the city is Lampshaded by McKay and Zelenka when the military bursts in at the end of Season 1 and takes over.

 McKay: I should be in that meeting.
 I am the foremost expert on the defense capabilities of this city.

 Zelenka: You know how it is — when military steps in, scientists take a back seat.

 McKay: Yeah, they don't think they need us, right up until the point that they need us, and then, they need us.

 - Star Trek in all its incarnations has heroes like this, though it throws in plenty of diplomatic and straight-up military challenges for variety.
 The Star Trek: Deep Space Nine episode "The Alternate" had this to say: